eirikhoye/correlomics/README.md

-Correlomics:uncovering microRNA editing and structural features based on reference and sequencing data.
+Correlomics: uncovering microRNA editing and structural features based on reference and sequencing data.

 This is an in progress repository for the correlomics project where we explore novel miRNA features.